icecube/OMSim/documentation/extra_doc/0_common.md

 ```

 Every step of a particle through the photocathode triggers the `OMSimSensitiveDetector::ProcessHits` method.
 It verifies if the particle is a photon and whether it was absorbed.
 For a deeper understanding of Geant4's philosophy concerning G4VSensitiveDetector, consult the [Geant4 guide for application developers](https://geant4-userdoc.web.cern.ch/UsersGuides/ForApplicationDeveloper/html/Detector/hit.html?highlight=g4vsensitivedetector#g4vsensitivedetector).

----

-## Other sensitive detectors

-If you want to inspect the properties of photons at a given location in your simulation without terminating them, you can use the `BoundaryShellDetector`.
-Example:

-``
-OMSimHitManager &hitManager =  OMSimHitManager::getInstance();
-OMSimSensitiveDetector* SensitiveDetector = new OMSimSensitiveDetector("myDetector", DetectorType::BoundaryShellDetector);
-hitManager.setNumberOfPMTs(1, hitManager.getNextDetectorIndex());
-registerSensitiveDetector(LogicVolume, SensitiveDetector);
-``

->**Important**: This detector captures information when a photon leaves the corresponding logical volume.
----

 ## Storing hits and PMT response